Krokop/cv/index.md

 * Kubernetes
 * Gitlab CI/CD

 Description: Our goal was to handle risks related to unfair player activities.
 The heart of the project were modules that gather, validate, transform, normalize data from all possible company sources.
-We built a product from a scratch, that had a strict SLA for enriching, processing, and retrieving data.
+We built a product from scratch, that had a strict SLA for enriching, processing, and retrieving data.
 My part of that project was to add new data sources, improv CI/CD, generalize approaches for OLAPing data in operational DB.

 As team member I was responsible for: